Fluffernuttersandwich/Better7D2DbyFNS/README.md

 15. Is it difficult to make your own ModList for 7DtD?

 That depends how IT-savvy you are.
-If you have slightly above normie IT skills, you too can create a Wabbajack list.
+If you have slightly above boomer-tier IT skills, you too can create a Wabbajack list.

 The Wabbajack Wiki on how to Compile your own ModLists is great, but it requires you to read and follow directions.

 Additionally, the Wabbajack Discord group is extrememly helpful in making ModLists.

-Word of caution, they are very much old-school IT people: #RTFM!
+Word of caution, they are very much old-school IT people and will shout at you to: #RTFM!

 If you want to make one, hit me up on Discord, and I can show you some of the pitfalls not addressed in the wiki specifically for 7DtD.